vijayvulava/czs/_sources/12SoilOverview.md

 ## Soil Formation

 Soil formation, or pedogenesis, occurs over millennial time scales.
-The "mineral" components of soil is formed from physical and chemical weathering of rocks and minerals.
-Soil formation is controlled by five variables in nature represented by the equation below:
+The "mineral" components of soil are formed from rocks and minerals' physical and chemical weathering.
+Soil formation is controlled by five variables in nature, represented by the equation below:

 $$
 \text{Soil/Ecosystems}=f(Cl,O,R,P,T,...)
 $$
 where, $Cl$ is climate, $O$ is organisms, $R$ is topographic relief, $P$ is parent material, and $T$ is time.
-The soil-forming factors, have these important characteristics: (1) they are independent of the system (soil/ecosystems) being studied and (2) in many parts of the Earth, the state factors ($Cl$, $O$, $R$, $P$, $T$, etc.) vary independently of each other.
+The soil-forming factors have these important characteristics: (1) they are independent of the system (soil/ecosystems) being studied, and (2) in many parts of the Earth, the state factors ($Cl$, $O$, $R$, $P$, $T$, etc.) vary independently of each other.

-The rate of soil formation can be expressed differential form as
+The rate of soil formation can be expressed in differential form as

 $$
 dS=\frac{\partial S}{\partial Cl}dCl + \frac{\partial S}{\partial O}d O + \frac{\partial S}{\partial R}dR + \frac{\partial S}{\partial P}dP + \frac{\partial S}{\partial T}dT
 $$

-While this differential form is not exactly quantitative, it gives us an idea as to which variable(s) is likely dominant in any given setting.
+While this differential form is not precisely quantitative, it gives us an idea of which variable(s) is likely dominant in any given setting.
 ````{margin}
 See [Introduction to partial derivatives (article) | Khan Academy](https://www.khanacademy.org/math/multivariable-calculus/multivariable-derivatives/partial-derivative-and-gradient-articles/a/introduction-to-partial-derivatives) for a simple introduction to partial derivatives and multivariate calculus.
 ````

-The rates of soil formation have not been as well characterized as soil erosion rates.
-This creates an interesting conundrum for scientists and land-use planners interested in the impacts of soil erosion.
-Though we know there are sites on Earth where soil is eroding at an unsustainable rate, do sites exist where soil is forming at a rate that equals or exceeds the rate of soil erosion?
-If so, soil erosion may not be an important consideration for these sites when considering land-use issues.
-Therefore, accurate determinations of soil formation rates under varying conditions are a key question in CZ science.
+The soil formation rates have not been as thoroughly characterized as erosion.
+This creates a challenging situation for scientists and land-use planners concerned about soil erosion's impacts.
+While we know that there are locations on Earth where soil is eroding at unsustainable rates, it raises the question: are there sites where soil forms at a rate that equals or exceeds the erosion rate?
+If such sites exist, soil erosion may not be a significant concern for land-use decisions in those areas.
+Therefore, accurately determining soil formation rates under various conditions is critical in critical zone science.

-In addition, most scientists also recognize that humanity, having influenced much of the CZ, represents a sixth factor in soil formation.
-The varying distribution of these variables in soil formation (also known as the state factors) on Earth's surface, and therefore the differing distribution of physical, chemical, and biological processes dependent upon the distribution and interplay of the state factors, plays a role in soil formation and the development of different types of soil.
+Additionally, many scientists recognize that human activity has greatly influenced much of the critical zone, representing a sixth factor in soil formation.
+The varying distribution of these factors, known as state factors, across the Earth’s surface leads to differences in soil development's physical, chemical, and biological processes.
+This variability plays a significant role in soil formation and the emergence of different soil types.

-In the videos below, Professor John Graveel of Purdue University presents information on soil formation and soil properties.
+In the videos below, Professor John Graveel of Purdue University discusses soil formation and properties.

 <div class="container">
 <iframe src="https://www.youtube.com/embed/YIuGJhFSHgA"